Back Up the Service Master Key

 Choose a password that will be used to encrypt the service master key on the backup medium.
 This password is subject to complexity checks.
 For more information, see Password Policy.

 Obtain a removable backup medium for storing a copy of the backed-up key.

 Identify an NTFS directory in which to create the backup of the key.
-This is where you will create the file specified in the next step.
+This directory is where you will create the file specified in the next step.
 The directory should be protected with highly restrictive access control lists (ACLs).